naturalblaze/lab-setup-ubuntu-kvm/tf-workspaces/dnsmasq_vm/DNSMasq_VM.md

 ## Terraform VM Deployment

-This deployment reqires you to define some of the variables that will be needed.
-You can either set defaults in your `variables.tf` or create `terraform.tfvars`.
+This deployment reqires you to define a minimum of static network variables.
 You will need to define the `ip_address`, `gateway`, and `subnet_cidr` for this VM to be provisioned.
 This can be done via the `.tfvars` file, adding defaults to `variables.tf`, providing via the cli commands, or entering the prompts during the plan, apply, and destroy phases.

 * Clone [lab-setup-ubuntu-kvm](https://github.com/naturalblaze/lab-setup-ubuntu-kvm) code from GitHub